NFC North

+History

+This division has some of the oldest franchises in the NFL, including the Packers (founded 1919), the Bears (founded 1920), the Lions (founded 1930), and the most recently-founded team being the Minnesota Vikings (1961).
+The Tampa Bay Buccaneers were also members from 1977, one year after they joined the league as an expansion team, until 2002 when they moved to the NFC South.

 The division was created in 1967 as the Central Division of the NFL's Western Conference and existed for three seasons before the AFL–NFL merger.
-After the merger, it was renamed the NFC Central and retained that name until the NFL split into eight divisions in 2002.
+After the merger, it was renamed the NFC Central in 1970 and retained that name until the NFL split into eight divisions in 2002.
 The four current division teams have been together in the same division or conference since the Vikings joined the league in 1961.
 The Bears, Lions (known as the Portsmouth Spartans until 1934) and Packers have been in the same division or conference since the NFL began a conference format in 1933.
 Largely because the four teams have played each other at least twice a year, with the exception of the strike-shortened 1982 season, for more than 60 years (more than 80 years in the case of the Bears, Lions and Packers), the entire division is considered one very large rivalry.
+All four teams currently representing the NFC North have all finished a regular season with 15 regular season wins at some point; the Bears in 1985, the Vikings in 1998, the Packers in 2011, and the Lions in 2024; the only division to do so.

 The division has a total of five Super Bowl wins.
 The Packers have won four and the Bears one, with the most recent happening at the conclusion of the 2010 season.
 Of the ten NFL teams with the highest winning percentage throughout their respective franchise histories, three of them are in the NFC North (the Packers, the Bears, and the Vikings).
 Conversely, the Lions have one of the lowest winning percentages in the NFL, including the first winless 16-game season in NFL history, in 2008.
-The division has the second-longest active Super Bowl drought (only ahead of the AFC South) and a 1–8 record in conference championships since 2007, with the only win being the Packers over the Bears in 2010.
-They have only clinched two Super Bowl berths in the 21st century, while the other NFC divisions each have six or more.

-The Packers hold an overall regular season record of 763–577–38 with an overall playoff record of 35–23, four Super Bowl titles in five Super Bowl appearances, and nine pre-Super Bowl league titles.
-The Bears hold an overall regular season record of 774–596–42 with an overall playoff record of 17–19, one Super Bowl title in two Super Bowl appearances, and eight pre-Super Bowl league titles.
-The Vikings hold an overall regular season record of 492–409–11 with an overall playoff record of 21–30, no Super Bowl titles in four Super Bowl appearances, and one pre-Super Bowl league title.
-The Lions hold an overall regular season record of 566–677–33 with an overall playoff record of 7–13, and four pre-Super Bowl league titles.
+The Packers hold an overall regular season record of 810–604–38 (through the end of the 2024 season) with an overall playoff record of 37–26, four Super Bowl titles in five Super Bowl appearances, and nine pre-Super Bowl league titles.
+The Bears hold an overall regular season record of 798–646–42 with an overall playoff record of 17–20, one Super Bowl title in two Super Bowl appearances, and eight pre-Super Bowl league titles.
+The Vikings hold an overall regular season record of 537–438–11 with an overall playoff record of 21–31, no Super Bowl titles in four Super Bowl appearances, and one league title.
+The Lions hold an overall regular season record of 606–709–34 with an overall playoff record of 9–14, and four pre-Super Bowl league titles.
 They have yet to appear in a Super Bowl.